JPLee01/pandas-project/README.md

 It should be noted that this procedure is also repreted in the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program.

 ### List of the Species in the Data Set
-To create a list of the species present in the data set the following code is executed.
-Note the .unique() command is added to remove any unique (error) species in the data set and print() command is added to allow a gap between results within the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file.
+To create a list of the species present in the data set the following code is executed:
+  * Note the .unique() command is added to remove any unique (error) species in the data set and print() command is added to allow a gap between results within the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file.
 ```
 Specieslist = df["species"].unique()
 print ("The Species present in this dataset are:")